ramit21/gen-ai/README.md

 It allows developers to create stateful, multi-actor (incl human interaction) applications using LLMs.
 Think about step functions with lambda as an analogy.

+**Langchain hub**: LangChain Hub is a platform where users can find and share commonly used prompts, chains, agents, and other components for building AI applications with LangChain

 ## Token limitation

 If input and output combined token counts exceeds token limit then LLM errors out.